jts307/MazeProject1/DESIGN.md

   - If `TurnID` equals this thread’s `AvatarId` then…
     - Update all avatar positions in the destinations priority queue according to the Avatar Positions received.
     - If the last avatar that moved position was not updated then...
-      - Within the maze structure, update the directions that have states of ‘being explored by an avatar’ to states of ‘no connection/wall’.
+      - Within the maze structure, update the directions that have states of ‘being explored by an avatar’ to states of ‘no connection’.
-      - Within the maze structure, update all directions that must exist given the new state of `no connection/wall` and the fact all places in the maze are accessible.
+      - Within the maze structure, update all directions that must exist given the new state of 'no connection' and the fact all places in the maze are accessible.
       - Write to the log file indicating that the last avatar ran into a wall.
     - If the last avatar that moved position was updated then...
       - Within the maze structure, update the directions that have states of ‘being explored by an avatar’ to states of ‘there is a connection’.